SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 our current development focuses on this new engine.</p>

-## The Theory Beind a SeqWare Workflow Bundle
+## The Theory Behind a SeqWare Workflow Bundle

 In many workflow environments the concept of a workflow is encoded as a simple XML markup file that defines a series of steps, data inputs, etc. This may be interpreted by a user interface of some sort, e.g. a drag-n-drop workflow creation tool.
 These workflow systems tend to treat workflows as very light-weigh representations of steps.
-One problem with this lightweight approach is depdendenices for steps in the workflow, such as genome indexes for an aligner, are often times treated as parameters and are not managed by the workflow system.
+One problem with this lightweight approach is dependencies for steps in the workflow, such as genome indexes for an aligner, are often times treated as parameters and are not managed by the workflow system.
 SeqWare's concept of a workflow is much more akin to a Linux distribution package (like RPM or DEB files) in which all necessary components are packaged inside a single binary file.
 In SeqWare we use Zip64 files to group the workflow definition file, workflow itself, sample settings, and data dependencies in a single file that can be exchanged between SeqWare users or archived.
-This allows SeqWare bundles to be much more portable that lightweigh workflows that reference external tools and data.
+This allows SeqWare bundles to be much more portable that lightweight workflows that reference external tools and data.
 Being self-contained is at the core of the design goals for SeqWare bundles with the expense of often times large workflow bundle sizes.